engineersakibcse47/Hourly-Energy-Consumption-Time-Series-forecasting-with-Prophet/README.md

-## Project: Time Series Forecasting using RNN and LSTM
+## Project: Time Series Forecasting using Facebook's Prophet Model

 ### Introduction:
 Time series forecasting is a critical task in various domains such as finance, energy consumption, and weather prediction.
 In this project, we explore the application of Recurrent Neural Networks (RNN) and Long Short-Term Memory (LSTM) networks for time series forecasting.
 Specifically, we aim to predict energy consumption using hourly data.